 3. Orphaned accounts

 One of the most famous sayings in cybersecurity is that it isn’t the accounts and identities you know about that are the problem; it’s the ones you don’t know about that pose the biggest risk.
 That means you need really strong policies to ensure that, after an employee leaves a company or moves to another role, or when a vendor or third party no longer needs access, their accounts have their access terminated.
-Orphan accounts, or accounts that are left open and forgotten about, create a massive security exposure, especially since no one would really know if the account had been compromised because no one is assigned to it—no one is looking at it.
+Orphan accounts, or accounts left active and forgotten about, create a massive security exposure.
+No one would really know if the account had been compromised because no one is assigned to it—no one is looking at it.
 Fortunately, there are tools that can help organizations identify all of their access points so the IT leaders can take the necessary steps to close down any orphan accounts.
 Click here to use the free Privileged Access Discovery Application to uncover any hidden privileged accounts and credentials in your network.

 4. Overprivileged (over-provisioned) identities

 Employee, vendor, and machine identities are commonly granted far more access than they need.
-The cloud has only worsened the scale of the problems.
-One common issue is that employees or vendors who need temporary entitlements or privileges to certain accounts to complete a specific task will maintain those privileges after the access is needed.
+The cloud has only worsened the scale of the problem.
+One common issue is that employees or vendors who need temporary entitlements or privileges to certain accounts to complete a specific task will maintain those privileges, even when the access is no longer needed.
 This creates a significant level of risk because now each of those users could be allowing a threat actor to have higher levels of ungated access to sensitive information and systems.
 Implementing policies and technologies that enable simplified privilege management and just-in-time access—access only to what is needed and only for the amount of time it is needed—can mitigate these risks.

-Cloud identities are digital identities hosted in the cloud to enable employees, vendors (via SaaS or a partner cloud), and partners to access privileged resources remotely.
-One challenge with cloud identities is that the security structures that applied to your on-prem accounts aren’t going to be effective at securing the cloud.
+- Cloud identities - Cloud identities are digital identities hosted in the cloud to enable employees, vendors (via SaaS or a partner cloud), and partners to access resources remotely.
+One challenge with cloud identities is that the security structures that applied to your on-prem accounts often aren’t going to be effective at securing the cloud.
 Another challenge is that most organizations don’t just have one cloud, they have many—and the native tools used to manage identities within one cloud will likely not work in another cloud environment.
 The move to the cloud changes how entitlements, permissions, rights, identities, accounts, credentials, and exploits can be leveraged to breach a network.
-In other words, accelerated adoption of the cloud changes the path of least resistance for attackers, and that means organizations need to be able to adapt their security postures to meet the shifting threat landscape that cloud and multicloud environments introduce.

 The following best practices can help you secure all the identities and access points in your organization: